CBroz1/spyglass-docker/README.md

 If you encounter any issues, please check the status of the docker containers with `docker ps -a`.
 This will show the status of containers `db` and `hub`.
 If either is 'restarting', you can check the logs with `docker logs <name>`.

+## Conda Fails

+If conda environment creation fails, you may need to remove items from the `environment.yml` that require GPU support like `jax`.

 ### Table Declaration